Small Press, Much Love

 - Basic Requirements — the work must be complete if you’re pitching fiction, poetry, or creative nonfiction; you must own the copyright without any license encumbrance with other publishers

 - What We Accept — we welcome any content in any genre or style, provided it shines with superior literary quality and demonstrates a clear market value

 - What We Cannot Accept — books that have previously been published or contracted for publication; any book with content that’s illegal in the United States or the states of Michigan or New York, or which could likely expose Lakeshore Literary to civil suit (e.g., defamation, invasion of privacy)

 - Privileged Submissions — contributors located in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Ontario, Pennsylvania, or Wisconsin receive a slight preference for acceptance

 - Review Timelines — we turn around responses within a fortnight

 - Publishing Timelines — dependent on the author’s turnaround of edits; expect one year from contract to release at a minimum and two years at a maximum for Lakeshore One and Lakeshore Technical; Lakeshore Verse titles typically turn around in six or fewer months

 - Agents — agent inquiries welcome; unrepresented authors also welcome

 - Expectations from Authors — you’ll be expected to participate in marketing activities we coordinate and to use the project management tools we establish (at no cost to you) to complete the work

-- Children’s Books — we require the author to also acquire the art and to demonstrate clear license for us republish that art without independently contracting with the artist; for querying, we want to see the text only
+- Children’s Books — we require the author to also acquire the art and to demonstrate clear license for us republish that art without independently contracting with the artist

 - Art Books — we welcome art books and graphic novels